Man stabbed to death in front of father in Delhi | Law-Order

 Thereafter, a case under section 302 (murder) of the Indian Penal Code was registered at the Adarsh Nagar Police Station, she said.

-According to police, Jaipal (45), father of the victim, was coming home on his bike when it brushed passed another vehicle following which an argument ensued between him and the other vehicle rider.
+According to the police, Jaipal (45), father of the victim, was coming home on his bike when it brushed passed another vehicle following which an argument ensued between him and the other person.

 Jaipal, who was under the influence of alcohol, called his son, they said, adding that the scuffle was later pacified.

-There were some persons, who were also drunk, sitting nearby and came to the spot.
+There were some people, who were also drunk, sitting nearby and came to the spot.
 An argument followed between them and Jaipal.
-One of them stabbed his son and fled the spot, police said.
+The accused stabbed his son and fled the spot, police said.

-During investigation, on the basis of local intelligence, the special staff of northwest district has apprehended six accused persons, the DCP said.
+During investigation, on the basis of local intelligence, the special staff of northwest district has apprehended six of the accused, the DCP said.

 The accused have been identified as Sahil (25), Annu Kumar (21), Devender (18), Satyaveer Sharma (18), Aakash (18) and Anurag (19), all residents of Azadpur, they said.